 - What Fits Your Team?
 Do you have colleagues with physical limitations?
 If so, you probably won’t want to go on a ropes course or white water rafting.
 Does your workforce skew young, old or in between?
 Different age groups have different expectations.
 While you’ll never make everyone equally happy, it’s important to rule out activities that will turn off a large part of your team from the outset.
 It’s a great idea to ask for input, but you’ll never make everyone happy.
 So eliminate programs that would exclude some of your team members while keeping as many options open as possible.

 - When?
 Find a time and an environment that allows your program to be successful.
 This takes planning and forethought by both you and your professional facilitator.
 For example, I led a large group program a few years ago that became an incredible challenge for the simple reason that no one had eaten since breakfast and we began our program in the late afternoon.
 People were too hungry to care about a group activity that didn’t include food and drink.
 I learned that I have to ask my clients about more than just team building.
 I have to make sure they’ll be ready to play with us!

-There are lots of great programs to choose from.
+There are lots of great team building programs to choose from.
 You can choose ropes courses, amazing race programs, trapeze, white water rafting, building with Lego’s, music team building, a cooking competition, improv or movie making to name just a few ideas.

-Here are some common attributes all the best programs share.
+Here are some common attributes all the best programs share: